tiredcheetah888/development/README.md

 `https://tiredcheetah888.github.io/development`

 ### Goal and Value of the Application
 The goal of this app is to add songs from the song library to a playlist.
-You can filter the songs by genre and vibe, as well as sort them by song length.
+Users can filter the songs by genre and vibe, as well as sort them by song length.

 ### Usability Principles Considered